 Similar to humans, sharks mature late in life and have only a few pups.
 Although they have been around for the past 400 million years, their low rate of reproduction makes them highly vulnerable to overfishing.
 According to the International Union for the Conservation of Nature, up to ⅓ of shark species are currently threatened with extinction.
 Most of them do not benefit from any sorts of legal protection.
 Sharks have a bad press and are certainly not as cute as dolphins or pandas.
 However, their presence in the ocean is critical to our survival.
 Indeed, these apex predators keep the marine ecosystem in balance.

-When sharks are removed from an area, some species find themselves without any natural predators and their numbers grow rapidly threatening the survival of their own prey.
-This has already been observed in a number of places.
+When sharks are removed from an area, some species find themselves without any natural predators, and their numbers grow rapidly threatening the survival of their own prey.
+This has already been observed in several places.
 Belize, for example, has seen the health of its coral reef declined.
 As sharks became rarer, the population of groupers, shot through the roof.
-As a ripple effect, these carnivorous fish quickly decimated the population of parrot fish.
+As a ripple effect, these carnivorous fish quickly decimated the population of parrotfish.
 The latter is an algae eating fish safeguarding the coral reefs.
 The presence of algae is a double-edge sword – too much or too little algae, and the coral will die.
 It has to be “just right”.
-An algae dominated coral reef looks like a dead, murky, underwater swamp.
+Algae dominated coral reef looks like a dead, murky, underwater swamp.

 This real-life case study shows how an imbalance in the ocean’s ecosystem can lead to a chain of events that will impact on all of the marine life.
 Indeed, it is estimated that these rainforests of the seas support up to 25% of all known marine species.

 In the fight against global warming, the ocean may just prove to be our best ally.
 It removes up to half of the greenhouse gases (particularly carbon dioxide).
-As the true Earth’s lung, the ocean produces more oxygen than all the rainforests combined.
-In addition, the ocean helps control our planet’s temperature and weather.
-Marine conservation is therefore an essential part of saving the Earth (and ourselves).
+As the real Earth’s lung, the ocean produces more oxygen than all the rainforests combined.
+In addition, the sea helps control our planet’s temperature and weather.
+Marine conservation is, therefore, an essential part of saving the Earth (and ourselves).
 Don’t just plant a tree, but better still, save a shark instead!